The X Factor (British TV series) series 10: Ratings

+The average figure for ITV+1 includes only the episodes with figures available.

 Controversy and criticism

 Trailer

 The mash-up video trailer promoting the tenth series was published as a "mash up of all the best a decade of X Factor has to offer" on 25 July 2013.
 The trailer consists of various music videos from 13 past contestants: winners Shayne Ward, Leona Lewis, Alexandra Burke, Joe McElderry, Little Mix and James Arthur, and finalists One Direction, JLS, Olly Murs, Union J, Amelia Lily, Cher Lloyd and Misha B. However, fans questioned the absence of successful contestants Diana Vickers and Rebecca Ferguson, and winners Steve Brookstein, Leon Jackson and Matt Cardle were also not included.
 Cardle's manager Will Talbot said that he believed the show was "attempting to erase Matt from the history books. [...]
 In truth, it pretty much sums up Syco's attitude to him during the months after he inconveniently (for them) won the show.
 Unfortunately there is a misconception that Matt has slagged off the show and fallen out with Sony but this is not true."
 Cardle later described being omitted from the advert as "disappointing", especially for fans who would have liked to have seen him in it.
 Melanie C, who has collaborated with Cardle, was more critical, saying: "I think it's really f****** rude the way they have left him out."